Apochrosi/Modding-Requests/README.md

 6 - Custom personality behaviours

 There are currently a bunch of personality behaviours implemented in the game that we can use as we wish, and new personalities can be created without too much trouble.
 The problem lies rather with influencing the behavior of personalities beyond what the game offers by default.
-What I would like to see is for us being able to add in our own behavoirs that we can use to make personalities more unique, as there have been multiple times where I have wanted to use them but found it unable to be changed.
+What I would like to see is for us to be able to add in our own behaviours that we can use to make personalities more unique, as there have been multiple times where I have wanted to use them but found it unable to be changed.
 Take for example the robot_exploiter and the robot_liberator behaviours.
 Those are used to influence whether an empire give robots free will and equal rights or enslave them.
 One scenario I have encountered is when I implemeted a new species class called ethereals that where one could say the spiritual answer to robots in the form of psionic energy beings.
 What I liked to do would be to give some personalities a ethereal_exploiter = yes behaviour but since behaviours cannot be added that can't happen.